Alxmrphi/Icelandic/index.md

 from gensim.models.word2vec import Word2Vec
 model = Word2Vec(corpus, size=250, window=5, min_count=3)
 ```
+And we're done building the model (though this step could take a little while on some systems).
 ## Inspecting the model

 Now that the model has been trained, we can visualise a raw vector to see what one looks like